LGBTQ music: LGBTQ artists

 Popular music has always included LGBTQ artists and increasing social tolerance of the late 20th and early 21st centuries has allowed more such artists to come out publicly.
 Early examples of this arose with the sexual liberation movement, with artists such as Sylvester, Tom Robinson, Janis Ian, Boy George, and others.

 Many openly LGBTQ musicians have become successful.
 Elton John, for example, achieved the best-selling single in Billboard of the 1990s ("Candle in the Wind 1997"), staying at #1 for 14 weeks.
 Will Young released "Anything is Possible"/"Evergreen", and this song was the best-selling single of the decade in the 2000s.
 Country singer Ty Herndon came out as gay in 2014, after three number one hits on Billboard Hot Country Songs.
-In the 2010s and 2020s, countless other musicians of various genres, such as Lil Nas X with country music, Lady Gaga, Troye Sivan, and Hayley Kiyoko with pop music, and girl in red and Dodie with indie music, have reached fame and had their songs reach new heights on Billboard.
+In the 2010s and 2020s, countless other musicians of various genres, such as Lil Nas X with country music, Sam Smith, Troye Sivan, Hayley Kiyoko, and Chappell Roan with pop music, and girl in red and Dodie with indie music, have reached fame and had their songs reach new heights on Billboard.